guyboertje/jrjackson/README.md

 provides:

 ```
-JrJackson::Json.parse(str, options) -> hash like object
+JrJackson::Json.load(str, options) -> hash like object
-  aliased as load
+  aliased as parse
-JrJackson::Json.generate(obj) -> json string
+JrJackson::Json.dump(obj) -> json string
-  aliased as dump
+  aliased as generate
 ```

-By default the parse method will return a full Ruby object with stringed keys.
+By default the load method will return Ruby objects (Hashes have string keys).
 The options hash respects two symbol keys :symbolize_keys
     Will return symbol keys in hashes